-Foreign Minister Eriksen Søreide attended the opening of the 34th regular session of the Human Rights Council in Geneva today.
+Foreign Minister Eriksen Søreide attended the opening of the 34th regular session of the Human Rights Council in Geneva this week.
 Ms Eriksen Søreide signed a Memorandum of Understanding with the Office of the UN High Commissioner for Human Rights (OHCHR) on long-term, strengthened cooperation between Norway and OHCHR during the period 2018-2021.
 Norway has set aside up to NOK 150 million for 2018, an increase of NOK 20 million compared with 2017.

 ‘Seventy years after the adoption of the Universal Declaration of Human Rights, it is more important than ever to fight against the forces that are trying to undermine fundamental rights.
 OHCHR is a clear, principled voice in support of international norms and the principles of the rule of law.
 I am concerned that lack of financing is restricting the UN’s efforts to promote member states’ compliance with their human rights obligations,’ said Ms Eriksen Søreide.